oddstream/cj/README.md

 2. [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) or a card file: small items of information stored on paper slips or cards that may be linked to each other through subject headings or other metadata such as numbers and tags.
 3. [Incremental notes](https://thesephist.com/posts/inc/) are like a diary, but for notes: start a new page every day and fill it with what you're doing, not doing, or reading, or whatever.

 The aim here is to make something that explicitly covers commonplace books and incremental notes, and enable the functionality of zettelkasten using hashtags.
 After playing around with some designs for a while, I thought it might work to split commonplace books and incremental notes into two similar apps, so that they can be run side-by-side, so text can be cut and pasted between them.
-The workflow being to start by entering text into the daily note, and then pasting it to a section in a commonplace book if that information endured.

 ## com